koculu/Regor/docs-site/src/content/docs/getting-started.md

 Regor binds runtime behavior directly to DOM you already have, or to template content you provide at mount time.

+This means you can start from static HTML, mount only where needed, and scale to multiple independent runtime islands on the same page.

 ## Install

 ```sh